top of page

 In the backyard I jumped the first fence thinking it would lead to the street.
 Unfortunately, it led to another backyard.

-Some woman saw me in her backyard and started flipping out.
+The homeowner saw me in her backyard and started screaming.
 I jumped the next fence and finally made it to the street.
-Someone from one of the houses was already shouting at me.
+The screaming woman inside the house had come outside her front door and continued screaming.
 I stopped for a moment expecting the whole crew of stoners to be following me.

 Only one person had.